web-platform-tests/results-collection/README.md

 ## Using the data

 All test result data is public.
-There are two types of gzipped JSON data files we store.
+There are two types of gzipped JSON data files we store: test run summary files, and individual test result files.

 ### Test run summary files

 These are of the pattern: `{sha[0:10]}/{platform_id}-summary.json.gz`

-- `sha[0:10]` - the first 10 characters of the WPT SHA that run was tested against
+- `sha[0:10]`: the first 10 characters of the WPT commit hash that run was tested against
-- `platform_id` - the key of the platform configuration in `browsers.json`
+- `platform_id`: the key of the platform configuration in `browsers.json`

 Example: https://storage.googleapis.com/wptd/791e95323d/firefox-56.0-linux-summary.json.gz

+(Note that `wptd` is the bucket name)

 Structure:
 An object where the key is the test file name and the value is a list of the type